Download the free desktop Nixie Clock v2.1 application for Windows PC here.

 Date format and window size will be remembered if you Save Preferences.

-The NixClock program will not appear in the taskbar.
-If the clock disappears below other windows, just left-click on the system tray icon to bring it to the front.
+The NixClock program will not appear in the task-bar.
+If the clock disappears below other windows, just double-click

-You are free to copy and distribute this program, provided that you always include the licence.txt and readme.txt files.
-Preferably by using the installer package provided here.
+You are free to copy and distribute this program, provided that you always include the licence.txt file.

 STOPWATCH FEATURE